 Nicolás Emilfork was born in Santiago, Chile.
 He graduated with maximum honours at The Arts Faculty of The University of Chile where he studied with Professor Ernesto Quezada.
-Nicolas is currently working in his Doctoral degree at the University of Texas at Austin under world renowned Professor and performer Adam Holzman, sponsored by a Chilean Government Full Scholarship.
+Nicolas is a Doctoral Candidate at the University of Texas at Austin under world renowned Professor and performer Adam Holzman, sponsored by a Chilean Government Full Scholarship.
 Recently, he completed his Master’s Degree at the same university.
 He has had several master classes with important musicians such as Hopkinson Smith, Roberto Aussel, Edoardo Catemario, Eliot Fisk, Alvaro Pierri, Margarita Escarpa, Alex Garrobé, Carlo Marchione, and others.